trustoverip/tswg-cesr-specification/spec/spec.md

 ##### Stable type encoding

 Stable type coding makes it much easier to recognize Primitives of a given type when debugging source, reading Messages, or documents in the ‘T’ domain that include encoded Primitives.
 This is true even when those Primitives have different lengths or values.
-For Primitive types that have fixed lengths, i.e., all Primitives of that type have the same length, Stable type coding aids not only visual type but visual size recognition.
+For Primitive types that have fixed lengths, i.e., all Primitives of that type have the same length, Stable type coding aids visual type and visual size recognition.
+Stable type coding means that the leading characters that determine the type do not change when any other portion of the primitive changes.

 The usability of Stable type coding is maximized when the type portion appears first in the Framing code.
 Stability also requires that for a given type, the type coding portion must consume a fixed integer number of characters in the ‘T’ Domain.
 To clarify, as used here, Stable type coding in the ‘T’ Domain never shares information bits with either length or value coding in any given Framing code character and appears first in the Framing code.
 Stable type coding in the ‘T’ domain translates to Stable type coding in the ‘B’ Domain except that the type coding portion of the Framing code may not respect byte boundaries.
 This is an acceptable tradeoff because binary-domain parsing tools easily accommodate bit fields and bit shifts while text-domain parsing tools do not.
 Generally, Text domain parsing tools only process whole characters.
 This is another reason to impose a stability constraint on the ‘T’ Domain type coding instead of the ‘B’ Domain.

 ##### Stable value encoding

 A secondary usability constraint is recognizable or readable Stable value coding in the Text, ‘T’, domain.
+Stable value encoding means that the trailing Base64 characters that encode the primitive value are right aligned.
+This means one can manually confirm values are the same.
 Not all Primitives benefit from Stable value coding.
 Any representation of a value that is a long random string of characters is essentially unreadable or recognizable versus some other representation.
-Bit shifts of the value, as long as they are static, do not change the readability.
+Consequently, bit shifts of the value that result in leading or trailing zero pads, as long as they are static, do not change the readability.
 This is not true, however, of values that are small numbers.
 Base64 encodings of small numbers are readable. for example, the numerical sequence of decimal numbers, `0, 1, 2`, is recognizable as the sequence of Base64 characters, `A, B, C`.
 Thus, all else equal, readable Stable value encodings also contribute to usability, at least in some cases.
+The combination of stable leading type encoding and stable trailing value encoding means that any zero padding must appear in the middle of the primitive, after the type code, but before the value.

 #### Code characters and lead bytes

 There are two ways to provide the required alignment on 24-bit boundaries to satisfy the Composability property.
-One is to post-pad, with trailing pad characters, `=`, the Text domain encoding to ensure that the ‘T’ Domain Primitive has a total size (length) that is an integer multiple of 4.
+One is to post-pad (with trailing pad characters, `=`) the Text domain encoding to ensure that the ‘T’ Domain Primitive has a total size (length) that is an integer multiple of 4.
 This is what naive Base64 encoding does.
 The other way is to pre-pad leading bytes of zeros to the raw binary value before conversion to Base64 to ensure the total size of the raw binary value with pre-pad bytes is an integer multiple of 3 bytes.
 This ensures that the size in characters of the Base64 conversion of the pre-padded raw binary is an integer multiple of 4 characters.
+This means that, effectively, value padding shows up as a mid-pad relative to the full primitive with a prepended type code.

-Given the second approach, there is one of two options that depend on the specific code.
+Given pre-padded values, one of two options is available that depends on the specific code.
 In the first option, an appropriate number of text characters that result from the conversion of a porting of the leading pre-pad zero bytes are replaced with the appropriate number of code characters.
 In the second option, the code characters are pre-pended to the conversion with leading zeros intact.
 In the second option, the length of the pre-pended type code must also, thereby, be an integer multiple of 4 characters.
 In either option, the total length of the ‘T’ Domain Primitive with code is an integer multiple of 4 characters.

 The first option may be more compact in some cases than the second.
 The second option may be easier to compute in some cases.
-The most significant advantage of the second option is that the value portion of is Stable and more readable both in the Text, ‘T’, Domain and in the Binary, ‘B’, Domain because the value portion is not shifted by the Base64 conversion as it is with the first option.
+The most significant advantage of the second option is that the value portion is Stable and more readable both in the Text, ‘T’, Domain and in the Binary, ‘B’, Domain because the value portion is not shifted by the Base64 conversion as it is with the first option.

-In order to avoid confusion with the use of the term `pad character`, when pre-padding with bytes that are not replaced later, the term `lead bytes` is used.
-The term pad may be confusing not merely because both ways use a type of padding but it is also true that the number of pad characters when padding post-conversion equals the number of lead bytes when padding pre-conversion.
+In order to avoid confusion with the use of the term 'pad character' when pre-padding with bytes that are not replaced later, the term 'lead bytes' is used.
+The term pad may be confusing not merely because both ways use a type of padding, but it is also true that the number of pad characters when padding post-conversion equals the number of lead bytes when padding pre-conversion.

 Suppose that the raw binary value is 32 bytes in length.
 The next higher integer multiple of 3 is 33 bytes.
 Thus 1 additional leading pad byte is needed to make the size (length in byte) of raw binary an integer multiple of 3.
 The 1 lead byte makes that combination a total of 33 bytes in length.
 The resultant Base64 converted value will be 44 characters in length, which is an integer multiple of 4 characters.
-In contrast, recall that when we convert a 32-byte raw binary value to Base64 the converted value will have 1 trailing pad character.
+In contrast, recall that when we convert a 32-byte raw binary value to Base64, the converted value will have 1 trailing pad character.
 In both cases, the resultant length in Base64 is 44 characters.

-Similarly, a 64-byte raw binary value needs 2 lead bytes to make the combination 66 bytes in length where 66 is the next integer multiple of 3 greater than 64.
-When converted the result is 88 characters in length.
+Similarly, a 64-byte raw binary value needs 2 lead bytes to make the combination 66 bytes in length, where 66 is the next integer multiple of 3 greater than 64.
+When converted, the result is 88 characters in length.
 The number of pad characters added on the result of the Base64 conversion of a 64-byte raw binary is also 2.

 In summary, there are two possibilities for CESR's coding scheme to ensure a composable 24-bit alignment.
 The first is to add trailing pad characters post-conversion.
 The second is to add leading pad bytes pre-conversion.
 Because of the greater readability of the value portion of both the fully qualified Text, ‘T’, or fully qualified Binary, ‘B’, Domain representations, the second approach was chosen for CESR.

 #### Multiple code table approach

 The design goals for CESR Framing codes include minimizing the Framing code size for the most frequently used (most popular) codes while also supporting a sufficiently comprehensive set of codes for all foreseeable current and future applications.
 This requires a high degree of both flexibility and extensibility.
-This is best achieved with multiple code tables each with a different coding scheme that is optimized for a different set of features instead of a single one-size-fits-all scheme.
-A specification that supports multiple coding schemes may appear on the surface to be much more complex to implement but careful design of the coding schemes can reduce implementation complexity by using a relatively simple single integrated parse and conversion table.
+This is best achieved with multiple code tables with a different coding scheme optimized for a different set of features instead of a single one-size-fits-all scheme.
+A specification that supports multiple coding schemes may appear on the surface to be much more complex to implement, but careful design of the coding schemes can reduce implementation complexity by using a relatively simple single integrated parse and conversion table.
 Parsing in any given Domain given Stable type codes may then be implemented with a single function that simply reads the appropriate type selector in the table to know how to parse and convert the rest of the Primitive.

 ## Text coding scheme design